ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://www.terraform.io/language/settings/backends/configuration#credentials-and-sensitive-data

 #### Q77.
 Your DevOps team is currently using the local backend for your Terraform configuration.
 You would like to move to a remote backend to begin storing the state file in a central location.

-- [ ] A. Which of the following backends would not work?
+Which of the following backends would not work?

-- [ ] B. Amazon S3
+- [ ] A. Amazon S3
-- [x] C. Artifactory
+- [x] B. Artifactory
-- [ ] D. Git
+- [ ] C. Git
-- [ ] E. Terraform Cloud.
+- [ ] D. Terraform Cloud.

 > Reference https://secrethub.io/blog/secret-management-for-terraform/